Table of Contents

 Number 9: Swimming Hole

-Before we had our son, we had a few different swimming holes we enjoyed going to during the hot summer days.
-With a toddler who is only just beginning to understand swimming, it has been difficult getting out to any of them.
 Last summer, we asked our babysitter to come in the morning.
-We got to drive to the trailhead, hike out to one of our favorite swimming holes, and spend a few hours there.
-Admittedly, this is a little longer of date and therefore may cost a bit more babysitting dollars.
-However, if you pack your lunch and snacks instead of eating out, it will even itself out anyway.
+First, we drove to the trailhead.
+Then, we hiked out to one of our favorite swimming holes.
+We spent a few hours there.
+Admittedly, this is a little longer of a date and so will cost more babysitting dollars.
+Yet, if you pack your lunch and snacks instead of eating out, it will even itself out anyway.
 Plus, you get to do something you don’t often get to do anymore.

 Number 10: Ice Skating